ppeetteerrs/personal-website/content/series/gem5/3_minorcpu/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
-    After inspecting and moving the <code>requests</code> queue, fetch1 then examines the <code>transfers</code> queue and push any valid data onto the output.
+    After inspecting and moving the `requests` queue, fetch1 then examines the `transfers` queue and push any valid data onto the output.
   </p>
 </div>